forestliurui/Multi-Paxos-for-chat-service/README.md

 python server.py server_id path_to_config_file
 ```

+### To check consistency
+You can look at the log info either on screen or logs files under log/ directory.
+Please look for executed values and executed hash, which are the executed commands/chat logs and their hashes.

 ## Test Cases
 We use different config files for different test cases.
 ### Test case 1: normal operation
-The hash value of the chat logs, i.e. executed log in our code will be printed on screen.
+The hash value of the chat logs, i.e. executed log in our code, together with the logs themselves, will be printed on screen.
 ```bash
 python server.py server_id ../config/servers_test1.yaml
 bash start_clients.sh num_clients ../config/servers_test1.yaml